alberto0723/DORM/README.md

 1. The name of the corresponding domain.
 1. A list of hyperedges with a different name each, that can be of two kids
    1. ``Set``: Contains a list of elements (either classes or associations) contained in the set.
-   1. ``Struct``: Contains a (potentially empty) list of elements (either classes or associations) contained in the struct, plus the anchor elements (also either classes or associations) which is the entry point (a.k.a. identifier) the struct.
+   1. ``Struct``: Contains a (potentially empty) list of elements (either classes or associations) contained in the struct, plus the ``anchor`` elements (also either classes or associations) which is the entry point (a.k.a. identifier) the struct.

-#### Semantics and constraints
+#### Semantics
+*Sets* are abstractions that represent tables, collections, arrays.

+*Structs* are abstractions that contain different elements (a.k.a. classes, attributes and associations) from the domain, and represent kinds of entities, semantic types, etc.
+A class contained in a struct means that at least its identifier belongs to it.

+*Loose association ends* are those in the extremes of a chain of associations without a class.
+They generate pointers (a.k.a. attributes) underneath, but do not indicate the whole class is contained in the struct.
+All structs have an *anchor* that defines their identity.
+The anchor of a struct inside a set generates an identifier composed of the identifiers of all classes in its anchor, together with the loose ends in there.

+#### Constraints
 General:
 - All elements in the domain must be (potentially by transitivity) inside some set.
 - All elements in the domain must be inside some struct.